Alexander-kkk/ru-my-first-pullrequest/readme.md

 foolin around @ 437i
 Hello from Krd!
 Hello from Yasnyi!
 Greeting from YaM, Moscow!
-Hello from Surgut :D
+Hello from Surgut! :D
-Hellonew zapis
+Hi from Ufa, Mashinistov, 4
+Hello from St.Petersburg
+Hello from St.Petersburg one more time